 3. to be sustained by the other spiritual helps of the Church.

 1259.
 What are the duties of the baptised?
-(CCC 1269-1270) The duties of the baptised are:
+(CCC 1269-1270)

 1. to obey and submit to the clergy